-Stone, a Democrat, was the representative for Ohio's 10th congressional district from 1843 to 1845.
+Stone was the representative for Ohio’s 10th congressional district and was a Democrat.
+He served from 1843 to 1845.

 From Jan 1844 to Mar 1845, Stone missed 37 of 178 roll call votes, which is 20.8%.
 This is on par with the median of 23.5% among the lifetime records of representatives serving in Mar 1845.
 The chart below reports missed votes over time.

 |Dec 1843-Feb 1844||3||1||33.3%||77th|

 |Dec 1844-Mar 1845||170||36||21.2%||40th|

 The information on this page is originally sourced from a variety of materials, including: